mavgrik/Books/SECURITY.md

 ## Additional Information

-The repository is scanned for vulnerabilities using DeepSource and Snyk.
+The repository is scanned for vulnerabilities using DeepSource.
 If you have any questions or concerns let me know.
 Dependabot is also enabled to keep dependencies checked and up-to-date.

 ## Error Reporting